CARMA: Fair and efficient bottleneck congestion management via non-tradable karma credits: Introduction

 The main contributions of the paper can be summarized as follows: \begin{itemize} \item we formalize $\karma$ as a dynamic population game~\cite{elokda2021dynamic} which rigorously incorporates the commuters' strategic behavior.
-We prove that a \acrfull{SNE} exists in this game; \item through numerical analysis, we demonstrate the efficiency of $\karma$ in reducing the bottleneck congestion, which is close to the theoretical efficiency of an optimal monetary tolling scheme; \item we further analyze the fairness of $\karma$ from the perspective of individual commuters with heterogeneous \acrshort{VOT} processes and show that it outperforms the classical monetary policy. \end{itemize}
+We prove that a \acrfull{SNE} exists in this game (Section~\ref{sec:karma-bottleneck}); \item through numerical analysis, we demonstrate the efficiency of $\karma$ in reducing the bottleneck congestion, which is close to the theoretical efficiency of an optimal monetary tolling scheme of the fast lane (Section~\ref{sec:numerical-analysis}); \item we further analyze the fairness of $\karma$ from the perspective of individual commuters with heterogeneous desired arrival times and \acrshort{VOT} processes and show that it successfully addresses the fairness issue of existing monetary and credit-based policies.
+In particular, $\karma$ leads to a perfectly equitable allocation of the fast lane when commuters are heterogeneous with respect to monetary income (Section~\ref{subsec:heterogeneous-income}).
+For more general heterogeneity, we show that all commuter types experience a strict Pareto improvement under $\karma$ with respect to no policy intervention (Sections~\ref{subsubsec:pareto-improvement}, \ref{subsec:heterogeneous-income}--\ref{subsec:heterogeneous-tstar}); \item we test the robustness of $\karma$ to heterogeneous desired arrival times, demonstrating its ability to adapt to heterogeneous demands in a decentralized manner (Section~\ref{subsec:heterogeneous-tstar}).
+To be robust against small subpopulations that desire to arrive outside the congested period and therefore should not take part in the system, we propose the simple intervention of a karma cap beyond which commuters do not get redistributed more karma.
+We demonstrate that this successfully eliminates irrelevant users in a decentralized manner and without affecting the efficiency of the scheme;

+\item lastly, we showcase how the design degree of freedom of the karma redistribution can be utilized to cause further decongestion in the slow lane, by considering a time-varying karma redistribution scheme (Section~\ref{sec:non-uniform-redistribution}).
+With this scheme, $\karma$ outperforms the efficiency of an optimal monetary tolling scheme of the fast lane. \end{itemize}

+The main benefits of $\karma$ with respect to existing schemes is further summarized in Figure~XXX.
+TODO: the spider web figure